apptentive/apptentive-ios/README.md

 This iOS library allows you to add a quick and easy in-app-feedback mechanism to your iOS applications.
 Feedback is sent to the Apptentive web service.

-Note that there have been some recent API changes.
-See `docs/APIChanges.md`.
+There have been many recent API changes for the 1.0 release.
+Please see `docs/APIChanges.md`.

+For developers with apps created before June 28, 2013, please contact us to have your account upgraded to the new Message Center UI on our website.

 Quickstart
 ==========